Okay, it's tax time. You've done a great job keeping track of your business expenses, tracking your miles, all of that.

 - Secondly, it has to be used significantly for business.
 Sitting down a few minutes here or there to do your books doesn't quite cut it.
 For most of us, we barely do anything outside the delivery work itself, so we'd have a hard time convincing the IRS that this applies in our business.

-If you can legitimately claim the deduction, you should claim it.
+If you have significant business use of your home and can legitimately claim the deduction, you should claim it.
 Make sure you meet those requirements.

 Since we generally don't buy and re-sell items, I'm not covering Part III Cost of Goods Sold.